Skin Health

 • Stress

-If you have acne on your forehead, consider:
+For acne on the forehead, you might consider:

 • Hair products, including shampoo and conditioners (ingredients like SLS [sodium lauryl sulfate/sodium laureth sulfate] and coconut oil)